okteto/build/README.md

         uses: okteto/build@latest
 ```

-### Build and push images for single service described at an Okteto Manifest
+### Build and push images for single service described in the Okteto Manifest

 This example runs the context action `okteto/context@latest` and then builds and pushes the image for the service `service`.
 A valid Okteto Manifest should exist at the repository.